SimsTechMaker/jeu-du-nombre-mystere/Readme.md

 ## How to games

 1-) Get Python Python 3.10.4
-2-) Clonne pojet on your computer or deanlowd the zip file
+2-) Clonne pojet on your computer
 3-) run pip install kivy
 4-) enjoin !
 ## Demo